yaxan/EEG-gaming-and-speech/README.md

 ## SSVEP Speech

-### GUI

-                    Need Information and Picture of the GUI Layout

 ### Speech to Text & Text to Speech

 #### Speech to Text
  We used the [Speech Recognition](https://pypi.org/project/SpeechRecognition/) library to listen for audio and convert it to text. "recognizer.listen" was used to collect the audio data, and "recognizer,recognize_google" was used to obtain the text version.